About the Team at The Book Refinery

-Her and her team have now worked on hundreds of books, from business 'how to', to fiction and childrens' publications.
-They are passionate about helping people become authors and they strive to produce the best looking books possible.
+Alexa and her team have worked on hundreds of books, from business 'how to', to fiction and children's publications.
+Now, let’s get your book out of your head and into print.

 I am a London based editor and decided to set the company up after being disappointed by the quality of some self-published books I’d read.
 I felt sad for the writers too.
 Although their books were obviously interesting and well thought out (otherwise I wouldn’t have bought them in the first place), they were let down by their lack of readability.

 My aim is therefore simple; to make sure that your book is the very best it can be, and not to leave your readers feeling disappointed.

 I wanted to become a professional writer as soon as I learned how to put pen to paper and create sentences.
 After graduating from Lancaster University with a BA (Hons) in Philosophy, I completed an intensive postgraduate course in journalism.